 People who are overweight tend to have higher heart rates too.
 When you're carrying a bit more lumber, your heart has to work at a faster pace to supply blood and nutrients to your entire body.
 So staying lean is also important.

 Why is resting heart rate important?

-On top of being a simple barometer for heart health and general wellbeing, knowing your resting heart rate has other great advantages too.
-Most new fitness wearables and sports watches used RHR stats in tandem with your maximum heart rate, to dictate your heart rate based training zones.
-Some devices do this automatically but most require you to input your RHR and know this vital stat will add accuracy to other stats like your calorie burn.
+On top of being a simple barometer for heart health and general wellbeing, knowing your resting heart rate has other great advantages, too.
+Most new fitness wearables and sports watches use RHR stats in tandem with your maximum heart rate in order to dictate your heart rate based training zones.
+Some devices do this automatically, but most require you to input your RHR and knowing this vital stat will add accuracy to other stats, like your calorie burn.